srmadscience/jdbcwizard-pub/README.md

 # How is it organized?

-* Each diretory is named after the matching Oracle or DB2 version.
+* Each directory is named after the matching Oracle or DB2 version.
 * The doc directory contains javadoc pages

 # Can I use it?